Parents say baby formula shortage is still hurting families - NewsBreak

 "We were really scared.
 We did start to feed [River] solids a little sooner.
 Like he was already starting solids, but we've been kind of fast-tracking the solids journey because we were and are still a little nervous about what the future holds," J'Vera recalled.

 "What I've been doing now, we're just giving away any extra formula, because people are still bringing it to us very nicely as a surprise.
 People are like, 'Oh, yeah, I saw this.
 This is for you.
 You don't have to pay for it.
 It's fine.
-Just take it,'" she said.
+Just take it.'"

 J'Vera said any extra formula goes to those they know who still need it.